-We refer the reader to \cite{BMV} and \cite{Chan} for background on $\mathbb{M}_g$.
+We refer the reader to \cite{BMV,Chan,Chan_lectures} for more background on $\mathbb{M}_g$.

-The more embedded perspective views a tropical curve as a one-dimensional weighted balanced polyhedral complex in $\mathbb{R}^n$, arising as the non-linear locus of a collection of polynomials over the min-plus algebra, as presented in \cite{MS}.
-Such a tropical curve inherits a metric from the $\mathbb{Z}^n$ lattice, and contains a distinguished metric graph called the \emph{skeleton}, minimal amongst the subgraphs admitting a deformation retract of the whole tropical curve.
+The perspective that views tropical curves as embedded objects considers a tropical curve as a one-dimensional rational weighted balanced polyhedral complex in $\mathbb{R}^n$, arising as the non-linear locus of a collection of polynomials over the min-plus algebra, as presented in \cite{MS}.
+Such a tropical curve inherits a metric from the $\mathbb{Z}^n$ lattice, and contains a distinguished metric graph called the \emph{skeleton}, minimal among the subgraphs admitting a deformation retract of the whole tropical curve.